A Healthy Halloween Starts at Breakfast

 - Lunch: Chili with a dollop of full-fat sour cream (our Pumpkin Chili is another great option if you like pumpkin as much as we do!).

-- Snack: Pumpkin Muffins, let’s keep going with the pumpkin theme, these muffins are easy to make ahead to take on the go, plus they’re a balanced snack all wrapped in one.
+- Snack: Pumpkin Muffins, let’s keep going with the pumpkin theme.
+These muffins are easy to make ahead and take on the go, plus they’re a balanced snack all wrapped in one.

-- Dinner: Shepard’s Pie, you can’t go wrong with this dish the whole family will love (and makes great leftovers for November 1 when trick-or-treat bags will still be lying around…).
+- Dinner: Shepard’s Pie, you can’t go wrong with this dish the whole family will love (and for great leftovers on November 1 when candy will still be lying around…).

 All that said, we want to wish you a happy and safe Halloween!
 Enjoy the festivities and your delicious meals planned in advance.